HTWDMAR/RBFsim/README.md

 ### Running the online app

-The online version the app is still not completely functional.
-However, it can be used for some very basic works.
 The online app of RBFsim can be run from:
 [**https://rbf-sim.streamlit.app/**](https://rbf-sim.streamlit.app/)

 ## Output from RBFsim